 Learn more at User Fields and User Forms.

 Navigate to each Workflow in the Analytics tab, to get insights on each Workflow usage.

 - Set Analytics Filters to get the results you wish.

 - Choose between Total or Delayed Tasks to be displayed.

 - Monitor the Duration and Cost of each step.

-- Pinpoint the total and delayed instances and tasks that were created with one workflow.
+- Pinpoint the total and delayed instances and tasks that were created within one workflow.
 Cost is calculated based on the duration of each task multiplied by the cost rate of the user that completes each task.
-See more on the Services unit.
+See more in the Services unit.

-- See your results in a table view, graph and pie chart.
-All graphs are printable and downloadable.
+- See your results in a table view, graph or pie chart.
+All types of graphs are printable and downloadable.

-- View workflow analytics with the “Delayed Task” Filter to measure the scheduled time and the actual time it took for a task to complete.
-This feature enables users to identify bottlenecks
+- View workflow analytics with the “Delayed Task” Filter to measure the scheduled time and the actual time it took for a task to be completed.
+This feature enables users to identify bottlenecks.

-- View workflow analytics with “Total Task” Filter to view how many times every task is executed in total.
-This will identify your “critical path”, your process optimal path and ultimately help identify where the focus should be for resource management
+- View workflow analytics with “Total Task” Filter to measure how many times every task is executed in total.
+This will identify your “critical path”, your process “optimal path” and ultimately help identify where the focus should be for better resource management.

 Click here to view some Workflow Examples.